 Simplicity.
 It's one of the most important perspectives in designing, understanding, or using a system in relation to assimilation and decision-making.
 However, just because something is seemingly simple, it's not always easy.
-In fact, the process of simplifying can take a specific body of knowledge, specialized skill sets, a great deal of effort and discipline in order to refine.
+The process of simplifying with purpose takes a specific body of knowledge, specialized skill sets, a great deal of effort and discipline in order to refine.

 In self-protection and fighting, simplicity multiplied by high-performance output and precision is a critical mode of operating.
-But being mired in too many nonessential details – especially when it comes to decision-making – can not only cost you time, energy, efficiency and/or missed opportunities, it can cost you your life.
+Being mired in too many nonessential details – especially when it comes to decision-making – can not only cost you time, energy, efficiency and/or missed opportunities, it can cost you your life.

 If you're trapped in the fog of complexity, reorient by simplifying (which usually requires a particular method).
 As the axiom goes, "keep it simple".
 That is, if the opportunity exists.